Botox & Dysport

 - Difficulty closing your eyes

-If you are interested in Botox treatment, visit the Florida Academic Dermatology Center, a dermatology and research clinic dedicated to offering the best cosmetic facial treatment options.
+If you are interested in Botox & Dysport, visit the Florida Academic Dermatology Center, a dermatology and research clinic dedicated to offering the best cosmetic facial treatment options.
 Our state-of-the-art facility provides compassionate medical care using world-class, cutting-edge treatments.
 Call us today at 1-(305)-324-2110 or contact us here to request an appointment.